Surry Hills: Housing

 Surry Hills is largely composed of grand Victorian terraced houses and some complexes of public housing units to the west of Riley Street.
 Examples of converted buildings previously used as hospitals include Crown Street Hospital and St. Margaret's, in addition to other building conversions.

 Schools

-Bourke Street Public School, Crown Street Public School, Sydney Community College, Sydney Boys High School and Sydney Girls High School are notable examples.
+Bourke Street Public School, Crown Street Public School, Inner Sydney High School, Sydney Community College, Sydney Boys High School and Sydney Girls High School are notable examples.
 The Australian Institute of Music's Sydney Campus is also located in Surry Hills.

 Population

 Demographically, Surry Hills is now characterised as a mixture of wealthy newcomers who have gentrified the suburb, and long-time residents.